smallsaga2/filewebsite/README.md

 3. In Visual Studio Code, navigate to the location where server.js is located, and in the terminal (as explained in steps 2 and 2.1), run the command npm install express multer, then execute the command node server.js to start the server.

 Note: Always start the server using commands in the Visual Studio Code terminal.
 While it may run if executed via a shortcut, the site won’t be accessible.

+*add*
+I may not need port forwarding because I have my computer's LAN cable directly connected to a splitter that receives optical LAN at home.
+However, just in case, try accessing the hosting from a different internet than your home internet.
+If that doesn't work, try port forwarding.